asish-0726/sign_hub_connect/README.md

 DATA COLLECTION PART
 1.Data Collection:
 The first phase of the project is dedicated to collecting data for training.
-The notebook          utilizes the OpenCV library and MediaPipe to detect and draw various landmarks on the human        body (hands, pose, and face).

-  These landmarks are captured from the webcam and saved as images.
-These images are later           converted into NumPy arrays for use in training the model.
+The notebook utilizes the OpenCV library and MediaPipe to detect and draw various landmarks on the human body (hands, pose, and face).These landmarks are captured from the webcam and saved as images.
+These images are laterconverted into NumPy arrays for use in training the model.
 2. Libraries and Setup:

   Required Libraries: